 What is Criminal Justice?

-Progression in the Criminal Justice program is contingent upon the achievement of a grade of C or better in each CRJ course and maintenance of a 2.0 cumulative grade point average or better (on a 4.0 scale).
+To stay in the Criminal Justice program, you must achieve a grade of C or better in each CRJ course.
+You also must maintain a 2.0 cumulative grade point average or better (on a 4.0 scale).
+The Criminal Justice KCTCS Curriculum Committee approves your graduation through a post-exit exam.

 What are my career choices?